An Overview on Recycling Office Paper

 How to recycle printer and office paper

 - Recycling drop off: If you don’t have curbside recycling in your area, look into drop-off boxes or stations where you can deliver your recyclables for processing.
-Our recycling database has several options for finding recyclers in your area.
-Just set aside a bin or container in your home in which to collect waste computer paper (one by each printer/computer and one where you sort through mail) to make your job easier.

 Note about recycling shredded office paper

 In many local communities shredded paper is accepted for recycling, but there are some programs that refuse such waste.
 There are a few reasons for this.
 First, when you shred your paper, you shorten the fibers so that the resulting material is of lesser quality than regular computer paper.
-Second, shredded paper can cause maintenance problems and even pose fire concerns for recycling companies.
+Second, shredded paper can cause maintenance problems and even pose fire concerns for some recycling companies.

 However, if you are able to recycle your shredded paper, there are a few tips you should follow to ensure yours isn’t turned away.

-- Make sure it’s free of plastic
+- Make sure it’s free of plastic.

 If, however, you discover that you can’t recycle shredded paper, then you can do one or two things to guard against sending it to the landfill: